Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 # On the Mango

-Teaching moment: The ACL controls connection initiation, not return traffic for sessions that the operator already established.
-The Mango can reply to SSH sessions the devcontainer opens, but it cannot open new sessions to the devcontainer.
+The ACL controls connection initiation, not return traffic for sessions the operator already opened.
+The Mango can reply to SSH sessions the operator console opens; it cannot open new sessions to the operator console.

 MANIFEST="labs/output/build-manifest.json"

-# If the manifest doesn't exist yet, create a minimal stub
+# If the manifest does not exist yet, create a minimal stub

 if [ ! -f "$MANIFEST" ]; then